Systemic diversification

 Musician /Palestine/ Germany

 Ahmed Eid is also a socially engaged individual who seeks to empower and inspire the next generation of musicians.
-He recently founded and curated the Ramallah Music Space, a free course in the occupied West Bank that provides a safe space for young musicians to learn, write, produce, and perform music.
-The project is supported by travel grants from the Goethe Foundation and the Dalia Foundation.
+He recently founded and curated the Palestine Music Space, a free course in Ramallah that provides a safe space for young musicians to learn, write, produce, and perform music.

 IMPACT PRODUCTION - ARTIST MANAGEMENT - FILM PRODUCTION - CAMPAIGN MANAGEMENT - EVENTS - FUNDING CONSULTATION - COMMUNITY BUILDING